GabeLeach/GabeLeach/README.md

 Some projects here are practical, some are academic, and some are just for fun.

 ### Life beyond the screen
-When I’m not at my desk, I’m probably :
+When I’m not at my desk, I’m probably:
 - Running around at a LARP event
 - Playing rugby (badly, but enthusiastically)
 - Catching up with building and painting my Warhammer army